Jim Bob Duggar Tags Along With Jana On Her Trip To Las Vegas & Fans Are Not Okay With That

 While it seems to have bothered most Duggar fans, Jana appears to be okay with having her dad around when she travels.
 In a few of her Instagram posts, she had previously indicated that Jim Bob is her best friend and that they share the same love for doing home projects and renovations.
 Some fans thought that maybe he just went along for the ride because he wanted to get some tips of his own.
 However, some fans seem to believe that it was more that he didn’t want his adult daughter to be in Sin City without him.

 Both Jana and Laura had shared a couple of Instagram snaps from their trip to Las Vegas, but Jim Bob Duggar wasn’t in any of them.
 Jana’s followers were practically cheering for her when they thought that she was traveling alone with her friends, but it looks like that was not the case after all.
-However, she did indicate in her post that she did have loads of fun and grabbed a few home improvement tips in the process.
+However, she did indicate in her post that she had loads of fun and grabbed a few home improvement tips in the process.